RudreshVeerkhare/Rheidos/docs/actions.md

 ## Notes & behaviors

 - **Hotkey capture:** `InputRouter` skips actions when ImGui wants keyboard/mouse (`io.want_capture_*`) to avoid duplicate handling while typing in UI.
-- **ImGui vs DirectGUI:** If `panda3d-imgui` is installed, the panel uses ImGui (drawn every frame).
-Otherwise, the DirectGUI panel is rebuilt on controller changes.
+- **ImGui only:** UI rendering now relies on ImGui; if imgui is unavailable, hotkeys still work but the actions panel is skipped.
 - **Thread safety:** actions run on the render thread (same as controllers).
 Keep callbacks lightweight; for heavy work, queue via `engine.dispatch`.
 - **Grouping/order:** sort is `(controller.ui_order, controller.name)` then `(action.group, action.order, action.label)`, so panels stay stable as you add more controllers.